 Sometimes, the appendix can become inflamed.
 This usually causes right lower abdominal pain.
 However, the pain usually begins around the navel area and then moves to the right lower quadrant of your abdomen (the actual location of the appendix).
 It usually happens between the ages of 10 and 30.

-Appendectomy refers to the removal of the appendix when it becomes so much inflamed and is causing severe pain.
-If left untreated, the appendix can rupture leading to serious complications.
+Appendectomy refers to removing the appendix when it becomes so much inflamed and is causing severe pain.
+If left untreated, the appendix can rupture, leading to serious complications.